 The purpose of this Agreement is for District to participate in GWAEA's SubCentral system by which GWAEA assists school districts in obtaining substitutes for the District to hire.
-Services under this Agreement shall begin on July 1, 2021 and end on June 30, 2022.
+Services under this Agreement shall begin on July 1, 2025 through June 30, 2026.